 - 120 ml Shaoxing rice wine, ½ cup

-- 1 tbsp rock sugar, or regular sugar
+- 1 tablespoon rock sugar, or regular sugar

 - ½ red bell pepper, cut into square pieces